Xiaohong-Deng/algorithms/discrete-opt/graph-coloring/README.md

 #### Simulated Annealing

-Pure simulated annealing may not be the most performant or optimal approach.
+Pure simulated annealing may not be the most efficient or optimal approach.
 People got better and faster solutions with tabu search or kemp chain.
 Mix all of them is also good.

 Reheating: No